- Spring into Spring – school holiday activities

 - Storytime for Kids at Meandarra Library

-Our next Storytime for Kids session will be held on Monday 27 November 2017 at 10:30 am.
+Our next Storytime for Kids session will be held on Monday 27 August 2018 at 10.30 am.

 Our Storytime for Kids sessions are carefully planned to enhance early literacy skills, and feature stories, songs, and fun craft activities based around a monthly theme.